 Course Learning Outcomes

-1 Demonstrate an understanding of the types of research evidence on which health interventions may be made; 2 Define health promotion with reference to Ottawa Charter Action Areas; 3 Demonstrate an understanding of the social determinants of health, particularly in reference to Indigenous Australians, and apply a contextual social health perspective within a health promotion framework; 4 Describe the basic principles and salient features of various disease prevention and health promotion interventions including smoking cessation, injury prevention, prevention of chronic disease and disaster preparedness; 5 Describe, at a beginner’s level, the use of some of the behaviour change models in health promotion and disease prevention programs; 6 Identify the key economic issues associated with the financing and delivery of Australia’s national health system; 7 Describe the contribution of public health sciences and program planning to public health practice; 8 Demonstrate a basic understanding that health outcomes are affected by policies in a wide range of areas; 9 Demonstrate effective research skills in locating, reading, synthesising and critiquing public health literature and the ability to communicate in clear and concise writing using appropriate terminology and references; 10 Demonstrate an ability to participate constructively in tutorials and practicals and work effectively in teams.
+1 Demonstrate an understanding of the types of research evidence on which health interventions may be made; 2 Define health promotion with reference to Ottawa Charter Action Areas; 3 Demonstrate an understanding of the social determinants of health, particularly in reference to Indigenous Australians; 4 Describe the basic principles and salient features of various disease prevention and health promotion interventions; 5 Describe, at a beginner’s level, the use of some of the behaviour change models in health promotion and disease prevention programs; 6 Identify the key ethical and economic issues associated with public health interventions; 7 Describe the contribution of public health sciences and program planning to public health practice; 8 Demonstrate a basic understanding that health outcomes are affected by policies in a wide range of areas; 9 Demonstrate effective research skills in locating, reading, synthesising and critiquing public health literature and the ability to communicate in clear and concise writing using appropriate terminology and references; 10 Demonstrate an ability to participate constructively in tutorials and practicals and work effectively in teams.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge

 - informed and infused by cutting edge research, scaffolded throughout their program of studies

 - acquired from personal interaction with research active educators, from year 1